Ballinagree

 Ballinagree, sometimes Ballynagree, is a small village situated at the foot of the Boggeragh Mountains in County Cork, Ireland.
-It is located in Roman Catholic Diocese of Cloyne, in the Parish of Aghinagh, which also has Rusheen, Bealnamorive and parts of Carrigadrohid in it.
-Ballinagree is part of the Cork North-West (Dáil constituency).
+It is located in Roman Catholic Diocese of Cloyne, in the parish of Aghinagh, which also contains Rusheen, Bealnamorive and parts of Carrigadrohid.
+Ballinagree is part of the Dáil constituency of Cork North-West.

-Ballinagree and its surrounding area comprise one of the richest areas in northern Europe for Megalithic monuments.
+The area around Ballinagree contains a large number of Megalithic monuments.
 It is located 18 miles (29 km) west of Cork city, 10 km north east of Macroom, 6 km west of Rylane, 13 km north west of Coachford, 17 km south east of Millstreet and 20 km west of Blarney.

 In the late 1990s and early 2000s, a number of housing estates were developed, but the properties were not sold; leaving the village with so-called "ghost estates".

-It is known as the residence of the subject of the Irish folk song "Thady Quill".
+The area is known as the residence of the subject of the Irish folk song "Thady Quill".